Safe Return to In-Person Learning

 - Face Coverings

 - Health Screening and Staying Home When Sick

 - Contact Tracing in Combination with Isolation and Quarantine

 - Accomodations for Children with Disabilities

 - Facility Rentals

-Winona Area Public Schools will begin the 2021-22 school year with a universal mask requirement for all teachers, staff, students and visitors during instructional hours (7:15 a.m. to 3:45 p.m.)
+Winona Area Public Schools currently has a universal mask requirement for all teachers, staff, students and visitors during instructional hours (7:15 a.m. to 3:45 p.m.)